-A jig saw is a power tool that has a thin blade that reciprocates.
-A jig saw is used for cutting arbitrary curves and custom shapes into wood and other materials.
+A jigsaw is a power tool that has a thin blade that reciprocates, moves up and down.
+A jigsaw is used for cutting arbitrary curves and custom shapes into wood and other materials.
 They are an extremely versatile tool.
 You can look at this tool as a portable band saw and scroll saw.

 Jig Saw Features

-- Adjustable Foot – An adjustable foot is the metal plate at the bottom of the saw which will pivot between 0 and 45 degrees.
+- Adjustable Shoe – An adjustable foot or shoe is the metal plate at the bottom of the saw which will pivot between 0 and 45 degrees.
 This will allow you to make angle cuts in the wood

 - Vacuum or Blower – A blower is a very nice feature.
 As you cut your line with a jig saw, the wood particles tend to build up in front of the blade obscuring the cutting line.
 A blower will blow these wood particles away allowing you to see the cutting line.